chandanhpcic/docs/source/development/frontend/models_design.rst

 Designing the model
 -------------------

-Creating models for OPNsense is divided into two separate blocks:
+Creating models for Reticen8 is divided into two separate blocks:

 #.
 A PHP class describing the actions on our data (also acts as a
    wrapper to our data),
 #.
 The definition of the data and the rules it should apply to.

-Every model's class should be derived from OPNsense\\Base\\BaseModel, a very simple model without any (additional) logic is defined with:
+Every model's class should be derived from Reticen8\\Base\\BaseModel, a very simple model without any (additional) logic is defined with:

 .. code-block:: php